hydroLB/Arduino_Auto_Chicken_Coop/README.md

 ## 💡 Contributing

 We welcome and appreciate contributions to this project!
-If you have any bright ideas for improvements or new features, please open an issue to discuss them with our enthusiastic community.
+If you have any bright ideas for improvements or new features, please open an issue to discuss.
 You can also contribute by submitting pull requests with your changes.

 ## 🛠️ Potential Issues:
 - Humidity fan control operates independently of the temp control.